nfsi-canada/OBSDataPipeline/templates/qc_report.md

 {% if subzero %}
 The external temperature sensor does not read accurately for temperatures below 0&deg;C. Processing has been done for this report to attempt to recover sub-zero temperature readings.
 Such readings should be treated as approximate only.

+{% elif temp_wrap %}
+Recorded values on the external temperature sensor indicate readings likely dropped below 0&deg;C during this deployment.
+The sensor does not read accurately for this range, causing values to wrap to the top of the available data range and display suspected non-physical effects.
+This data should not be used for detailed analysis without careful weeding.

 {% endif %}

 {% if channelList %}